 The Budget Status report reviews expenditures, revenues, enrolment and staffing.
 The report tracks expenditures and revenues by category and compares YTD results to current budget and prior year actuals.
 Business Services staff investigate and analyse variances in order to detect, correct and report any unfavourable trends and events.
 The Ministry of Education (EDU) also uses this report to track the Board's compliance to its recovery plan.
-At March 31 the Board is also required to submit its financial information for consolidation with the province of Ontario's year end submission.
-This report has been prepared using the information sent to the Province after having a series of specified procedures performed by our external auditors.
+At March 31, the Board is required to submit its financial information for consolidation with the province of Ontario's year-end submission.
+This June report has been prepared after all accounting entries required for March have been recorded and the required specified procedures have been performed by our external auditors.
+This report is also prepared after the school year has concluded and all lump sums have been paid or accrued for classroom expenditures.